WILL THEY SURVIVE?

 The beloved horses of Cumberland Island are starving and suffering.
 Using contraception to humanely reduce their numbers is the best long-term solution.

 Horses are domestic animals deeply entwined with human history, and they have earned a prominent spot in human hearts.
 One aspect of this human-horse relationship is our tendency to project onto these beloved creatures our love for freedom, picturing them living an idyllic life “running free.”
 This image comes with an assumption that horses “set free” will adapt to their new conditions, thrive, and be happy.
 We assume they will have a better life.
 But few of us see the actual hardships in the life of a feral horse in unfamiliar terrain.
+Use this hyperlink to get some additional info.

 Modern horses are grassland animals.
 They’re not built to thrive on islands.
 As a result, their carcasses are piling up in greater numbers on Cumberland Island, a national seashore along the Georgia coast.